 Known for its festivals, castles and haunted tales, Edinburgh is one of the most welcoming cities in the world.
 Wandering around its cobbled streets, dropping into traditional pubs and meeting locals, you’ll soon see it isn’t hard finding things to do.
-If you are not sure where to start then check out our guide to Edinburgh for some ideas and download our mobile-app to help make your stay in Edinburgh amazing.
-If you are a Traveller on a budget thankfully, there are lots of free things to do and Hostelworld have put together ’15 things to do for free in Edinburgh’ for you, read on…
+If you’re not sure where to start, this guide is your go-to for awesome things to do in Edinburgh.
+And don’t worry, if you’re a traveller on a budget thankfully lots of them are free – bonus!
+Read on to discover your ultimate Edinburgh itinerary…

 1. Climb Arthur’s Seat

 Looming over the Scottish capital is Arthur’s Seat, the main peak of a group of hills just east of the Old Town.
-Formed by an extinct volcano, you can get there easily from the Royal Mile (the Old Town’s main thoroughfare) – just take a right once you get to the bottom and walk towards the hill that you literally cannnot miss.
+Formed by an extinct volcano, you can get there easily from the Royal Mile (the Old Town’s main thoroughfare) – just take a right once you get to the bottom and walk towards the hill that you literally cannot miss.
 Depending on your fitness levels, the walk to the top takes approximately one hour.
-The views from the top are worth it though.
+The views from up there are well worth it!

 2. Go on a free walking tour

 Yes, you read right – a free walking tour.
 I know what you’re thinking…what’s the catch?
 Well, the good news is that there isn’t a catch.
-Sandeman’s Free Walking Tour is exactly that – totally free.
+Sandeman’s Free Walking Tour is exactly that.
 The tours last around 3 hours and depart from the Starbucks on the Royal Mile at 11am and 1pm.
 They take in sights such as Edinburgh Castle, St Giles Cathedral, the Grassmarket, the original ‘Hogwarts’ and more.
-Once the tour is finished your guide will ask you for a tip.
-You simply tip what you feel is deserved.
+Once it’s finished, your guide will ask for a tip – be fair and tip what you can afford and think they deserve.

 3. Go museum-hopping on the Royal Mile

-The Royal Mile is dotted with four free museums.
-One of these is the Edinburgh Writers Museum (Lady Stair’s Close, off Royal Mile) which celebrates the lives of three of Scotland’s most famous writers – Robert Burns (poet – writer of New Year’s Eve poem/song Auld Lang Syne), Sir Walter Scott (author or Rob Roy) and Robert Luis Stevenson (author or Treasure Island).
-The others are the Museum of Childhood (42 High Street, Royal Mile) which was the first museum in the world to specialise in the history of childhood, the Museum of Edinburgh (142 Canongate, Royal Mile) which is a maze of historic rooms crammed full of iconic objects from the capital’s past, and The People’s Story (Canongate Tolbooth, Royal Mile) which is dedicated to telling the history of Scotland’s capital, and it’s people.
+The Royal Mile is home to four free museums.
+One of these is the Edinburgh Writers Museum, which celebrates the lives of three of Scotland’s most famous writers – Robert Burns, Sir Walter Scott and Robert Luis Stevenson.
+The others are the Museum of Childhood, which was the first museum in the world to specialise in the history of childhood, the Museum of Edinburgh, which is a maze of historic rooms crammed full of iconic objects from the capital’s past and The People’s Story, which is dedicated to telling the history of Scotland’s capital and it’s people.

 4. Stroll along the Royal Mile

 By this stage you might be wondering what the ‘Royal Mile’ is.
-It’s four streets that connect to make one long stretch that lasts for approximately (you guessed it) one mile.
-It begins Castlehill at Edinburgh Castle which is a small section of the mile.
-After this is Lawnmarket which is a part of the road riddled with touristy shops selling all things Scotland.
+It’s four streets that connect to make one long stretch, lasting for approximately – you guessed it – one mile.
+It begins on Castlehill at Edinburgh Castle, continuing through Lawnmarket which is an area full of touristy shops selling all things Scotland.
 Next is the main part of the Royal Mile – High Street.
 This is the heart and soul of it and where you’ll find St Giles Cathedral and the Tron Kirk among other things.
-Then at the bottom is Canongate which is where you’ll find free museums, some good pubs and the city’s royal palace, the Palace of Holyrood House.
+Then at the bottom is Canongate, home to free museums, good pubs and the city’s royal palace, the Palace of Holyrood House.

 5. Catch free live music in Whistle Binkies

-Located at the junction of High Street (Royal Mile) and The Bridges, Whistlebinkies is arguably the best place to catch live music of up and coming bands in Edinburgh.
+Located at the junction of High Street (Royal Mile) and The Bridges, Whistlebinkies is arguably the best place to catch live music from up and coming bands in Edinburgh.
 What’s great about it is that it’s free entry, seven nights a week.
 From Sunday to Thursday it’s free in for the entire night, while on Fridays and Saturdays it’s free in before midnight.
-To find out more details about who’s playing, promotions and more visit the Whistlebinkies website.
+To find out more details about who’s playing, promotions and more visit the Whistle Binkies website.

 6. Catch free entertainment everywhere (in August)